Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 Streaming Interface for Filters
 -------------------------------

 Streaming interfaces are now supported by all FIRs.
-Streaming interfaces are based on 32-bit AXI4-Stream and offer throughput of up to 32 Gb/s (based on 1 GHz AIE) per stream used.
+Streaming interfaces are based on 32-bit AXI4-Stream and offer throughput of up to 32 Gb/s (based on 1 GHz clock) per stream used.

 When ``TP_API = 1``, the FIR will have stream API input and output ports, allowing greater interoperability and flexibility in placement of the design.
 Streaming interfaces can be configured to connect single or dual stream inputs (driven by ``TP_DUAL_IP``) or one or two stream outputs (driven by ``TP_NUM_OUTPUTS``).